ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 save
 ```

-### Sync with other Brocade vRouter (Vyatta) in the HA Pair
+### Syncing with other Brocade vRouter (Vyatta) in the HA Pair

-Since we have set up one of the Brocade vRouter’s (Vyatta) in the HA pair, we must sync the changes to the other gateway device.
+One of the Brocade vRouter’s (Vyatta) in the HA pair is now set up, and you must sync the changes to the other gateway device.

 Use the following commands in configure mode:
 ```